 Usually, gonorrhea symptoms appear within ten days after exposure.

 But various studies have shown that there are rare cases of people experiencing signs and symptoms, months after infection.

-Syphilis is another serious transmitted disease that has the tendency of becoming deadly if not treated beforehand.
+Syphilis is another seriously transmitted disease that has the tendency to become deadly if not treated beforehand.

 Caused by the bacterium known as Treponema pallidum, research shows that syphilis has increased.

 And this is believed to be happening because the starting of this disease goes undetected.

 Syphilis is likely to attack the heart, brain and nearly all internal organs as time goes on.

 Trichomoniasis is an infection of the vulva, vagina, cervix for women and the urethra for men.